stretchr/filetypes.js/README.md

 filetypes.js
 ============

-A complete list of file types and extensions for use in JavaScript.
+A complete list of file types, extensions and mime types in JavaScript.

 ## Usage